DataDog/hiring-engineers/answers.md

 6, 7, 8 Combined answer -

 This one was confusing due to how dashboards are named and the required API call to create them.
 The "Create a shared dashboard" request has the "custom_timeboard" parameter however that's not the type of dashboard I needed.
 I had to use the "Create a new dashboard" call along with the correct reflow_type, layout_type, and then widget types.
 The correct combination of these creates a timeboard instead of a normal dashboard or screenboard.
 I realized it would be faster to just create the dashboard using the console and then GET that dashboard to see its JSON.
-I used that JSON to programatically create the widgets as shown in the .sh file.
+I had to GET all my dashboards first and then use the dashboard ID to GET that specific one.
+I used the returned JSON to programatically create the widgets as shown in the .sh file.
 This one took a few tries for trial and error.

-I used an example bash command and updated it with the JSON from the GET call.
+I started with an example bash command from the API docs and updated it with the JSON from the GET call.

 Heavy use of the dashboard API - https://docs.datadoghq.com/api/latest/dashboards/